PascalBod/stm32-swv/README.md

 SWV can be activated when debugging with SWD (Serial Wire Debug), the Arm's alternative to JTAG.

 This article presents an overview of the configuration and use of SWV, for an STM32 Nucleo board, the [NUCLEO-L476RG](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html).
 This board integrates an ST-LINK programmer/debugger, so there is no need for a separate JTAG/SWD probe.
-And we use [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) version 1.8.0 as development environment.
+We use [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) version 1.8.0 as development environment.

 ## Prerequisites